 CLAVERING JOHN MUIR AWARD PROGRAMME

-By the end of this year, nearly two hundred and fifty members of the Clavering Family will have gained their John Muir Award!
+By the end of this year, nearly three hundred members of the Clavering Family will have gained their John Muir Award!

 Dear parents, carers, children and other interested parties,